Skip to main content

 Embedded cluster

-To start the installation, run the following command on your host.
+To start the installation, run the following command on your host as root.
 This command will run for 10-20 minutes, putting in a screen or a tmux session can prevent an interruption due to a loss of connection.

 If prompted to select from multiple network interfaces, opt for the one connected to your private network.